christinabeckaskenaizer/Whimzee/journals/preeti_mahar.md

-# May 16, 2023
+# May 22, 2023

 Today I worked on:

-- Setting up the projects base configuration files

-- Learning how to manage merge requests with my teammates
+- Added Endpoint -> Cart Update, Cart Delete

+- Re-Running docker containers and creating database

+- Git add and commit all endpoints and journals to 16-create-a-cart branch

+- Git merge main

+## May 18, 2023

+Today I worked on:

+- Added Endpoint -> Create Cart, Get Cart

+- Running docker containers

 ## May 17, 2023